Jobs and Internships

 Internship Positions Available

 Policy: Policy interns research and stay informed of the current adoption and foster care legislation, reports and studies; correspond with and support congressional staff; and assist CCAI’s Director of Policy in planning, outreach and logistics for policy events and legislative briefings on Capitol Hill.
-Spring 2019 interns will have the opportunity to help the CCAI policy team engage with the new 116th Congress and advocate for CCAI’s mission of children in families on Capitol Hill.
+Summer 2019 interns will have the opportunity to help the CCAI policy team engage with the new 116th Congress and advocate for CCAI’s mission of children in families on Capitol Hill while working with the 2019 Foster Youth Interns in research and policy writing.

 Programs: Programs interns help facilitate the advocacy and programmatic details of our five core programs: Angels in Adoption®, the Foster Youth Internship (FYI) Program®, National Adoption Day, 20/20 Vision, and Congressional Research Program in addition to various other projects.
 Responsibilities include communicating with congressional offices, assisting with program design and preparation, research, event coordination, and social media.
-Spring 2019 interns will be highly engaged in the FYI program preparation processes.
+Summer 2019 interns will be highly engaged in the FYI program which runs May through July as well as preparing for the upcoming Angels in Adoption® Program in September 2019.

 Administrative: Administrative interns help develop and maintain the excellent work environment and infrastructure at CCAI for current employees and interns, facilitate the recruitment and acquisition of the next class of interns, and work with the Executive Director and Director of Operations on various projects, including those related to working with our Board of Directors, Advisory Council, financial audits and reporting, and more.